*** Please use the edit button for all edits. Thank you.***

 You may view Wesley Johnston's website www.7tharmddiv.org for this is where I find valuable information and the history of the 7th Armored Division.

-Please visit Bob and Nancy Cannon's site to view other military medal recipiants and Shane O. for WWII deaths.
+Please visit Bob and Nancy Cannon's site to view other military medal recipients and Shane O, Jeff Hunt and Russ Pickett for other WWII deaths.

 I know there are so many, but so many have been forgotten.
 Please do not let time forget them.